Anwärter

 Anwärter (/de/) is a German title that translates as "candidate", "applicant" or "recruit".
-During the Nazi era, SS-Anwärter was used as a paramilitary rank by both the Nazi Party and the SS.
+During the Nazi era, SS-Anwärter was used as a paramilitary rank by both the Nazi Party and the Schutzstaffel (SS).
 Within the Nazi Party, an Anwärter was someone who had been accepted into a government service position and the rank was issued in two degrees: one for party members and the other for non-party members.
 Anwärter was the lowest Nazi Party rank in the extensive system of Nazi Party political ranks.

 As an SS rank, an SS-Anwärter was a recruit, someone who had applied for membership in the SS and was undergoing a probationary period, after which time an appointment would be issued to the rank of SS-Mann.
 The earliest recorded use of Anwärter as an SS rank was 1932;

-Within the Allgemeine-SS, the transition from Anwärter to Mann was an extensive process, typically taking over one year.
+Within the Allgemeine SS, the transition from Anwärter to Mann was an extensive process, typically taking over one year.
 During that year, a potential SS member would be drilled and indoctrinated; racial, political, and background checks would also be conducted.
 At the end of this time, typically in an elaborate ceremony, an Anwärter would be promoted to the rank of SS-Mann.

 After 1941, Anwärter was also used as a rank of the Waffen-SS, but to a much lesser degree than in the general SS.
 A Waffen-SS Anwärter was usually a recruit who had been processed into the SS (typically at a recruiting station) but had yet to report for basic training.
 Once basic training began, the Anwärter was promoted to the rank of SS-Schütze.

 Between 1942 and 1945, an even lower rank existed within the SS known as Bewerber.
 The SS was the only Nazi paramilitary group to have a rank lower than that of Anwärter.
 The SS rank of Anwärter used no insignia.

 In modern-day Germany, the title of Anwärter is typically used by those applying for employment and also as a designation for members of the Bundeswehr who are under consideration for a leadership assignment.